d-kleine/Advent_of_HayStack/README.md

 https://haystack.deepset.ai

+> [!NOTE]
+> This project is currently WIP as not all daily challenges have not been published yet.

 ## **Project Description**

 This project is a series of ten challenges designed to explore and enhance skills in using the Haystack framework for building advanced pipelines.
 Each challenge presents a scenario requiring the design, implementation, and optimization of pipelines using Haystack's tools and capabilities.
 The tasks focus on leveraging components from HayStack to solve practical problems.